grumpytechie/ntpclock/README.md

 First, we need to set up NTP on the Raspberry Pi.

-'sudo apt-get install ntp'
+`sudo apt-get install ntp`

-Then, if you want to, you can configure your own time servers in '/etc/ntp.conf', but it will work just fine with the stock Debian NTP Pool servers.
+Then, if you want to, you can configure your own time servers in `/etc/ntp.conf`, but it will work just fine with the stock Debian NTP Pool servers.
-'sudo nano /etc/ntp.conf'
+`sudo nano /etc/ntp.conf`

 After changing the NTP conf, you need to restart the NTP deamon

-'sudo /etc/init.d/ntpd restart'
+`sudo /etc/init.d/ntpd restart`

-Make sure your clock is running correctly by running the 'date' command
+Make sure your clock is running correctly by running the `date` command

-'date'
+`date`

 Also remember to set your timezone

-'sudo dpkg-reconfigure tzdata'
+`sudo dpkg-reconfigure tzdata`

 ## Copying the Repository